Andrew-Fryer/LibAFL_personal/docs/src/core_concepts/executor.md

 In our model, an Executor is the entity that defines not only how to execute the target, but all the volatile operations that are related to just a single run of the target.

-So the Executor is for instance responsible to inform the program about the input that the fuzzer wants to use in the run, writing to a memory location for instance or passing it as a parameter to the harness function.
+So the Executor is for instance responsible for informing the program about the input that the fuzzer wants to use in the run, writing to a memory location for instance or passing it as a parameter to the harness function.

 In our model, it can also hold a set of Observers connected with each execution.